varad11/influxdb-light/README.md

 # influxdb-light
-A lightweight NodeJs client to write and read data from InfluxDb.
+A lightweight NodeJs client to Read & Write data to InfluxDb v1 and v2.
-Supports Read and Write operations for both InfluxDb V1.0 and V2.0.
 Supports both sql and flux query.
 This light weight client is incredibly easy to use.
 Handling of tags and fields is straightforward with no additional complexity.